 Before, when I worked at the office, I would stand up regularly to go to meetings, and changed the type of task and activities based on what I had scheduled for the day (I also got interrupted a lot…but let’s not get into that).
 Being remote I also had meetings but they were hang out calls, which meant sitting at my desk longer and strained eyes.

 Working remotely doesn’t mean that you can’t have a commute, and for some people is important to have it to get into “work mode”.
-Pablo Stanley talks about this in a podcast called “breadtime” (i wanted to add the link but the url is now broken, google it…maybe youll find it)
+Pablo Stanley talks about this in a podcast called “breadtime” (i wanted to add the link but the url is now broken, google it…maybe you will find it).

 Visibility and collaboration